MonoGame/MonoGame/Documentation/mgcb.md

 ```
 This defines a text response file (sometimes called a command file) that contains the same options and switches you would normally find on the command line.

 Each switch is specified on a new line.
 Comment lines are prefixed with #.
+These lines are removed by a preprocessor.
 You can specify multiple response files or mix normal command line switches with response files.

 An example response file could look like this:
 ```